 What Needs Improving

-While Logitech Harmony Ultimate One LCD remote control has minor shortcomings, they can easily be overlooked if you’re looking for a versatile universal remote with a luxurious design at a reasonable price compared to other high-end universal remotes.
+While the Logitech Harmony LCD remote control has minor shortcomings, they can easily be overlooked if you’re looking for a versatile universal remote with a luxurious design at a reasonable price compared to other high-end universal remotes.

 While retaining a more traditional design, the Inteset 4-in-1 Universal Backlit IR Learning Remote still comes with conveniently placed full-LED backlit buttons and an ergonomic shape.
 It is pre-programmed for Apple TV, XBox One, Media Center/Kodi and Roku devices, but is compatible with most other AV devices.
 Although it can connect to only four devices, we still enjoyed this remote control for its affordability, simplicity and ease of use.